Equity Research vs Sales & Trading

-- It is a role that hogs a lot of limelight as compared to sales & trading people and the compensation is great as well.
-Their security valuation and analysis helps institutional investors make critical decisions which could impact them in a big way.
+- It is a role that hogs a lot of limelight as compared to sales & trading people, and the compensation is great as well.
+Their security valuation and analysis helps institutional investors make critical decisions that could impact them in a big way.

 - On the sell-side, they have a critical role to play for firms looking to market their securities with the help of a fair and reliable valuation.
 It can also potentially help attract investor funding sought by firms.

-- They can work as freelancers and work for their clients or find employment with leading institutions or companies that offer the best of perks and work benefits.
-They have a choice in how to develop their career.
+- They can work as freelancers and work for their clients or find employment with leading institutions or companies that offer the best perks and work benefits.
+They have a choice in how to develop their careers.

-- Work hours are fair about 10-12 hours a day or around 60 hours a week which is common to the financial industry.
+- Work hours are fair about 10-12 hours a day or around 60 hours a week, common to the financial industry.
 It allows them to pay attention to other areas of life as well.

-- One of the biggest disadvantages is that new entrants in the field of finance might find it difficult to get a good opening in equity research.
-The competition is stiff and compared to that the jobs available are limited.
+- One of the most significant disadvantages is that new entrants in the field of finance might find it challenging to get a good opening in equity research.
+The competition is stiff, and compared to that, the jobs available are limited.

-- It is true they can work as freelancers but not everyone would be up to that and those who do succeed at working independently might miss out on the additional perks afforded to analysts working with large corporations.
+- It is true they can work as freelancers.
+Still, not everyone would be up to that, and those who do succeed at working independently might miss out on the additional perks afforded to analysts working with large corporations.

-- They have to maintain a delicate balance to be able to create fair and unbiased reports and valuation of a firm, while at the same time try to not leave a negative impression on the management of firm for which the valuation is being done.
-This becomes even more important for sell-side analysts.
+- They have to maintain a delicate balance to be able to create fair and unbiased reports and valuation of a firm while at the same time try not to leave a negative impression on the management of the firm for which the valuation is being done.
+It becomes even more important for sell-side analysts.

 Sales & Trading Analyst:

-- Offers an exciting work environment for dynamic individuals with a flair for numbers and how they work in markets.
-It is one of the most fast-paced jobs in financial industry and pays well enough for those who can stand the pressure.
+- It offers an exciting work environment for dynamic individuals with a flair for numbers and how they work in markets.
+It is one of the most fast-paced jobs in the financial industry and pays well enough for those who can stand the pressure.

-- It is an extremely competitive role and you are either good at it or out of the job.
-This may sound a bit extreme but consistently poor performance would do that to someone.
+- It is an extremely competitive role, and you are either good at it or out of the job.
+It may sound a bit extreme, but consistently poor performance would do that to someone.

-- Despite everything said and done about the remuneration, it is widely accepted that pay is on the rise in advisory functions, whereas it has gone down on the trading floor by 5-10%.
+- Despite everything said and done about the remuneration, it is widely accepted that payment is on the rise in advisory functions, whereas it has gone down on the trading floor by 5-10%.

-- Though there is no clear cut career path for sales and trading people by and large.
-If you start as a trader you are most likely to end up as a trader, which is not a bad thing although working with a large firm, one might rise up the ranks but their actual role remains the same.
-On the whole, there is very little recognition in sales and trading role.
+- Though there is no clear cut career path for sales and trading people by and large, if you start as a trader, you are most likely to end up as a trader, which is not a bad thing, although working with a large firm, one might rise the ranks, but their actual role remains the same.
+On the whole, there is very little recognition in sales and trading roles.

-If you want to learn Equity Research professionally, then you may want to look at 40+ video hours of Equity Research Courses
+If you want to learn Equity Research professionally, you may want to look at 40+ video hours of Equity Research Courses.

-In the final analysis, it comes down to individual choices and possessing the right kind of skill set for a certain professional role.
-In general, those who have more of an analytical bent of mind and like to work in isolation without much of interaction, equity research analyst can be a suitable role.
+In the final analysis, it comes down to individual choices and possessing the right kind of skill set for a particular professional role.
+In general, those who have a more analytical bent of mind and like to work in isolation without much interaction, equity research analyst can be a suitable role.
 A keen interest in finance and a natural flair for mathematics are some other essential skills for the job.

-Those who love working under pressure and would rather have an action-filled day at work with lots of interaction, thrill of achievement than a quiet one, sales and trading is the right choice.
-An excellent grasp of mathematics, confident decision making abilities and self-discipline are some other skills critical to be successful at it.
+Those who love working under pressure and would rather have an action-filled day at work with lots of interaction, the thrill of achievement than a quiet one, sales and trading is the right choice.
+An excellent grasp of mathematics, confident decision-making abilities, and self-discipline are some other skills critical to being successful at it.